 Accuracy: * * *

-Its no Wilson Combat, but we were getting “minute of bad guy” groups with no problems.
+It’s no Wilson or Nighthawk, but I got “minute of bad guy” groups with no problem.
+It’s as accurate as it needs to be.

 Ergonomics: * * * * *

 Yeah, not so much.
-If you get this worked on by a competent gunsmith, you might have yourself a fine handgun.
-But as it comes from the importer, I wouldn’t even leave this around with a loaded mag anywhere near it.
+If you get this worked on by a competent gunsmith, you might have yourself a very fine handgun.
+But as this one came from the importer, I wouldn’t even leave this around with a loaded mag anywhere near it.

 Yes, that’s a zero.
-Finding replacement parts is hard enough, let alone spare magazines.
-Especially when the market for these was in 1944…in Nazi Germany.
+Finding replacement parts or magazines (they’re out there) isn’t easy.
+Especially given that the market for these was last really active in the mid to late 1940s.

 Overall: * *